“I can’t” versus “I can” is an important mentality in any work environment. This state of mind is needed within a law firm.

 Some employees go into their job duties with the mindset of “I can.”
 In other words, they believe that they can get the job done.
-Even where difficult, the problem solves and find ways to complete the task.
-They understand that believing that they can is an important first step to performing their job functions.
+Even where difficult, they solve problems and finds ways to complete the task.
+They understand that believing they can is an essential first step to performing their job functions.

 They might believe that management is puffing about what worked in the past.
 They might believe that even if it worked in the past, it is outdated.
 They might believe that they have a better way.
 They might not even believe in the goal or job requirement.